Anxiety is a feeling of worry, fear, nervousness, or panic. It is a normal human feeling in response to stressful situations.

 It comes even when you should feel safe - for example, visiting your friends outside your house

 It is too strong - for example, feeling so scared you can't complete an examination

 There are some specific types of anxiety problems:

-Generalised anxiety - constant worry, restlessness, difficulty concentration with no apparent trigger
+Generalized anxiety - constant worry, restlessness, difficulty concentrating with no apparent trigger

 Phobia - overwhelming fear of objects or situations.
 This could be a fear of snakes, or a fear of going outside (agoraphobia)